Let your children go wild with these free animal finger puppets. I have four to share with you including a koala, barking owl turtle and lady beetle.

 In my wildlife movement dice post, I mentioned how fun it can be for children to pretend they are animals.
 Play is important and this is just another way children can discover the animals in their world and build connections with wildlife.

-These puppets should predominately be used for unstructured play but they can also be help to encourage discussion on Australian animals, predator-prey relationships and facts about each species.
+These finger puppets should predominately be used for unstructured play but they can also be help to encourage discussion on Australian animals, predator-prey relationships and to share facts about each species.

-Here are a few educational dialogue examples that you can use while role-playing with your child.
+Here are a few educational dialogue examples that you can use with the animal finger puppet printable while role-playing with your child.

 - I’m a bird of prey, look at my huge talons.

 - I’m going to get some dinner.
 What shall I eat tonight?
 Possum, lizard, or I might just eat some insects flying on the wing.

 - I’m not like all the other owls.
 I’m crepuscular; I fly around at dawn and dusk.